 The earliest facelifts relied on pulling the skin alone to achieve the desired smoothness – while underlying tissue layers were left untouched, the skin was pulled taut so that it became a smooth, tight surface once more.
 Unfortunately, this also had the downside of producing a particular look that was quite easy to identify – the surface of the face often appeared overly smooth and plastic, and features were sometimes distorted, resulting in a “done” look that made it readily apparent that the individual had undergone the procedure.

 Fortunately, these skin-only facelifts are a thing of the past, and the new normal for a standard facelift is what is known as an SMAS facelift.
 The SMAS technique is named for the layer of tissue on which it operates: the superficial musculo aponeurotic system, which is a layer of muscle and connective tissue that separates the skin of the face from the underlying nerves and other structures.
-Some doctors describe this as a “muscle lift,” since it relies largely on tightening the muscular layer of the face, rather than just the skin’s surface.
+Some facelift surgeons describe this as a “muscle lift,” since it relies largely on tightening the muscular layer of the face, rather than just the skin’s surface.
 However, there is a still a third, even deeper option.

 Recovery Period for a Deep Plane Facelift